kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Sea Dog</summary>
     You are more at home on a boat than anywhere else.
 Having solid ground beneath your feet will never feel as natural to you as the rolling deck of a ship.
-You have Expertise on all Sailor checks as well as on Acrobatics checks made to keep your balance and on checks made to climb onboard a ship.
+You have <b>Expertise</b> on all Sailor checks as well as on Acrobatics checks made to keep your balance and on checks made to climb onboard a ship.
   </details>
   </div>
 </details>